Skip to content

 Not Every Patient Starts Cancer Treatment Right Away

-You may choose active surveillance if the risks and possible side effects of treatment outweigh the possible benefits.
-Your doctor may suggest active surveillance if you’re diagnosed with early stage prostate cancer that seems to be slowly growing.
+When prostate cancer is growing slowly, you may be able to wait before starting treatment.
+However, your oncologist will monitor you through a process called active surveillence.
+This is common when diagnosed at an early stage of prostate cancer that seems to be slowly growing.
 Your doctor may also offer this option if you are older or have other serious health problems.

-If you and your doctor agree that active surveillance is a good idea, your doctor will check you regularly (such as every 3 to 6 months, at first).
+If you and your doctor agree that active surveillance is a good idea, you will be checked regularly (such as every 3 to 6 months).
 After about one year, your doctor may order another biopsy to check the Gleason score.
-You may begin treatment if your Gleason score rises, your PSA level starts to rise, or you develop symptoms.
-You’ll receive surgery, radiation therapy, or another approach.
+You may begin treatment if your Gleason score rises, your PSA level starts to get higher, or you develop symptoms.

 Active surveillance avoids or delays the side effects of surgery and radiation therapy, but this choice has risks.
 For some men, it may reduce the chance to control cancer before it spreads.
 Also, it may be harder to cope with surgery or radiation therapy when you’re older.

-If you choose active surveillance but grow concerned later, you should discuss your feelings with your doctor.
-Another approach is an option for most men.
+If you choose active surveillance but grow concerned later, you should discuss this with your oncologist who can present you with treatment options.

 If you've been diagnosed with prostate cancer, there are a lot of decisions to make including what types of treatments are right for you and when to start.